 Visit The Theatre School

-While students major in theatre arts, they can choose from three concentrations of study:
+Students who major in theatre arts choose from three concentrations of study:

 Standard Concentration - Includes coursework in a variety of theatrical areas as designed by the student and his or her advisor.

 Directing Concentration - Includes expanded coursework in directing and